 These are really lightweight sleeping bags weighing in at just 1.5kg, so they are easy for the kids to carry.
 They are still a pretty good size too with a width of 75cm and 180cm long – so they will last the kids for quite a while.
 These best lightweight, warm sleeping bags are super compact when packed away too!

 Other features of this best lightweight winter sleeping bag include anti snag zippers, internal pocket for the kid’s valuables and it all comes in a compression sack.

 These aren’t cheap sleeping bags, so even if you are after something for the kids, you might want to opt for one of the other more affordable adult sleeping bags in these reviews.
 However, if you want something small, lightweight and compact for the kids, then the Blackwolf Campsite kids sleeping bags are worth checking out.

 Sea to Summit is known for making excellent quality down sleeping bag options, so it’s no surprise that a few feature in these reviews.
 This Sea to Summit Trek Tk II sleeping bag is incredibly lightweight; in fact, the lightest in these reviews and will keep you warm in temperatures well below zero.

 At just 980g, this is by far the lightest bag in these reviews.
 It is, however, one of the narrower sleeping bags but not too narrow at 89 cm.
-These lightweight sleeping bags for cold weather are filled with 500g of 650+ responsibly sourced down; this sleeping bag has a 33 denier nylon shell with a 40 denier nylon lining.
+These lightweight sleeping bags for cold weather are filled with 500g of 650+ responsibly sourced down and have a 33 denier nylon shell with a 40 denier nylon lining.

 Rated at -8°C, this sleeping bag will keep you comfortably warm when temperatures drop just below zero.
-It comes with some great features to keep you warm including vertical chest baffles to help prevent cold spots, two-dimensional hood for trapping in the heat, neck collar, a built in hood with a drawcord and zip draft tube.
+It comes with some great features to keep you warm including vertical chest baffles to help prevent cold spots, two-dimensional hood for trapping in the heat, a neck collar, a built in hood with a drawcord and zip draft tube.